psyjulga/petbook-project/README.md

 ## LOGIN

 - to login you can either create your own account
-- or use one of the following credentials:
+- or use one of the following credentials: (⚠ not working yet)

 | **username** | **password** |
 | ------------ | ------------ |